uvaai/ml2/40 Module 4/30 Interpretable AI/content.md

-2. If a pattern in the data is important enough for the black box model to leverage to provide better predictions, then a machine learning researcher might also extract this same pattern and create a accurate-yet-interpretable version of the model.
+2. If a pattern in the data is important enough for the black box model to leverage to provide better predictions, then a machine learning researcher might also extract this same pattern and create an accurate-yet-interpretable version of the model.

-3. Governments should regulate the use of black box models, either enforcing no black box should be deployed when there exists an interpretable model with the same level of performance, or just mandating that organizations that introduce black box models should also report the accuracy of interpretable modeling methods.
+3. Governments should regulate the use of black box models, either enforcing that no black box should be deployed when there exists an interpretable model with the same level of performance, or just mandating that organizations that introduce black box models should also report the accuracy of interpretable modeling methods.